-When a prospective investor like you would ask “how much does it cost to build an apartment?”, at times one can’t help but ask another question given the total $9.4 million cost.
-As much as return on investment is concerned, the best way to understand it is to compare its advantages over investing in single housing units.
+As far as the return on investment is concerned, the best way to understand it is to compare its advantages to investing in single housing units.
 Here are the following benefits of investing in an apartment building complex:

 - Safer cash flow

 With single houses, there is only either 100% or 0% occupancy.
 One vacancy in, let’s say, five houses can already deeply hurt your cash flow.

 Moreover, an apartment rental has a wider range of buyers or tenants since single young adult occupants and senior citizens can better afford a unit than an entire house and lot.
 One of the strongest guarantees for a larger pool of buyers is that in apartment buildings, homebuyers can avail themselves of more government-funded programs.